 After dinner is done and presents are presented, horseracing is the next Christmas tradition to try.
 The St Stephen’s Day/Boxing Day fixtures are an event themselves, and the ideal spot for post-Christmas get-togethers.
 Don a glamorous (and warm) outfit and join the crowds trying their luck.
 Leopardstown and Limerick declare festivals for the occasion, while Down Royal’s Boxing Day Races is a tradition.

 But, of course, there are some things that Ireland just does REALLY well at Christmas.

 On the evening of Christmas Eve, the pub is pretty much the centre of small villages, towns and even cities, and is usually bursting with reuniting friends and families wrapping hands around hot whiskeys and cosying up beside the fire.
 It’s off the charts for Christmas spirit.

-The 26th is known as Stephen’s Day in the Republic (Boxing Day in the north), and it’s traditionally the time to get outside.
+The 26th is known as St Stephen’s Day in the Republic of Ireland and Boxing Day in Northern Ireland, and it’s traditionally the time to get outside.
 If it’s not a lengthy walk, people are jumping into the Atlantic or the Irish Sea for a shivering but refreshing swim (also a big tradition on Christmas Day).

-In Dingle, it’s the time of year for the Wren Boys who mark the day as Day of the Wren (Lá an Dreoilín).
-Expect live music, straw costumes and a sense of a tradition defying the hands of time.
+In Dingle, it’s the time of year for the Wren Boys to mark the Day of the Wren (Lá an Dreoilín).
+Expect live music, straw costumes and a sense of a tradition defying the sands of time.